dmcginley/django_shop_project/README.md

   1. Given that I'm a user when I click on a book from the main page I am taken to the detail page of that book with further information and a description of that book.

-- "As a user I want to be able to search by genre of books so I can search by my favorite genre and types."
+- "As a user I want to be able to search by genre of books so I can search by my favourite genre and types."

   Acceptance criteria:

-  1. Given that I'm a user when I navigate to the navagation bar and click on the genres dropdown, I can see a list of genres to select from when I click on one of the links I am then taken to that genre page.
+  1. Given that I'm a user when I navigate to the navigation bar and click on the genres dropdown, I can see a list of genres to select from.
+When I click on one of the links I am then taken to that genre page.

 - "As a user I want to be able to search for a book by author, title, or by ISBN as with most sites, so that I can search in many different ways.